Understanding Your Property Taxes

 Remittances from outside Canada must be in Canadian Funds.

-A penalty of 12% (twelve percent) will be levied on unpaid taxes on October 15, 2013 and an additional 6% (six percent) will be levied on all tax arrears on May 1, 2014 following the tax notice.
+A penalty of 12% (twelve percent) will be levied on unpaid taxes after Monday, October 17, 2022 and an additional 6% (six percent) will be levied on all tax arrears on Monday, May 1, 2023 following the tax notice.